josephsmithberger/XogotDocs/Documentation.docc/Manual/platform/ios/ios_plugin.md

 -DPTRCALL_ENABLED -DDEBUG_ENABLED -DDEBUG_MEMORY_ALLOC -DDISABLE_FORCED_INLINE -DTYPED_METHOD_BIND
 ```

-1. Add the required logic for your plugin and build your library to generate a .a file.
-You will probably need to build both debug and release target .a files.
+1. Add the required logic for your plugin and build your library to generate a `.a` file.
+You will probably need to build both `debug` and `release` target `.a` files.
 Depending on your needs, pick either or both.
-If you need both debug and release .a files, their name should match following pattern: [PluginName].[TargetType].a.
+If you need both debug and release `.a` files, their name should match following pattern: `[PluginName].[TargetType].a`.
 You can also build the static library with your SCons configuration.

-1. The iOS plugin system also supports .xcframework files.
+1. The iOS plugin system also supports `.xcframework` files.
 To generate one, you can use a command such as:

 ```
 xcodebuild -create-xcframework -library [DeviceLibrary].a -library [SimulatorLibrary].a -output [PluginName].xcframework